-To have a better control in SAP, general ledger Accounts are grouped under a company’s chart of account to develop different financial statements for legal reporting.
+In SAP, a Chart of Account (COA) is defined at the client level.
+After creating, it has to be assigned to a company code.
+To have a better control in SAP, general ledger Accounts are grouped under a chart of account.
+This will help to develop different financial statements for legal reporting.

 Every organization must have a operating chart of account to record it’s financial transactions for a periodical evaluation at the month, quarter or year end.